Wild Violet Control

 Due to this product’s high-volume applications, high-capacity equipment like a spray rig may be necessary.

-Fill your selected sprayer with half the amount of water, add measured amount of Expel Turf Herbicide, then pour in the remaining half of water.
-Shake the sprayer tank until solution has mixed.
+Fill your selected sprayer with half the water, add a measured amount of Expel Turf Herbicide, and pour in the remaining half of the water.
+Shake the sprayer tank until the solution has mixed.

 Step 2: Apply Expel Turf Herbicide